1. About this page

-This E&S Briefing Note is designed to help fund managers quickly familiarise themselves with the topic of environmental and social (E&S) risk in supply chains as it relates to investment.
+This page is designed to help fund managers quickly familiarise themselves with the topic of environmental and social (E&S) risk in supply chains as it relates to investment.
 It is not intended to be a detailed technical guidance document.

 Sustainability in the supply chain has become an increasing area of focus for large companies or off-takers caused by competitive pressures arising from new E&S regulations, labour standards, biodiversity impacts, energy costs, and government and consumer demands.
 Of particular note are the expectations around supply-chain risk and management that have emerged from the UN Guiding Principles on Business and Human Rights, which has increased scrutiny of supply-chain labour practices in particular.
 The UK Modern Slavery Act 2015 has also played a significant role in drawing the attention of many companies / investors to the risks associated with forced and slave labour in emerging markets.